kejohns19/Udacity_DRLN/p1_navigation/Navigation-Project-Report.md

     return scores
 ```

 The function runs until it achieves an average score of 13 over the previous 100 episodes or reaches the maximum number episodes.
 I varied several parameters but in general it took between 400-500 episodes to achieve an average score over 13.

+# Plot of Rewards

 The below output and plot uses default hyperparameters: